 Unlike Chile and Costa Rica, countries where certain non-democratic initiatives were endorsed by some participants, a majority of participants from Ecuador accepted allowing the president to extend their term without holding elections.
-Such a drastic measure, , was contingent on delivering tangible security improvementsParticipant 1 from focus group 2 in Guayaquil expressed:
+Such a drastic measure, which was not contested with sustained counter arguments across focus groups, was contingent on delivering tangible security improvements rather than being evaluated against historical democratic ideals.
+Participant 1 from focus group 2 in Guayaquil expressed:

 If during the term he fulfills the security promises and certain things they were supposed to, then fine—let them stay a little longer, no problem.
 But if they don’t, what’s the point of keeping them in office?

 Finally, Uruguay stood in sharp contrast to the other three case studies.
-Focus group discussions demonstrated no willingness to compromise democracy to achieve securitysuggests that robust institutions can limit support for the most extreme manifestations of mano dura.
-Indeed, the voices favoring the concentration of power and the dissolution of the system of check and balances witnessed in the other countries were completely absent in Uruguay.
-There was particularly strong opposition to close the legislature or the Court of Justice, which many participants consistently identified as fundamental pillars of democratic regimes. mano dura omparisons between Chile and Uruguay indicate that institutions may not be sufficient to safeguard democracy.
+Focus group discussions demonstrated no willingness to compromise democracy to achieve security.
+When the moderator raised the possibility of limiting the system of checks and balances and concentrating power in the executive, participants uniformly rejected such measures with conviction.
+This dynamic suggests that robust institutions can limit support for the most extreme manifestations of mano dura.
+Indeed, the voices favoring the concentration of power and the dissolution of the system of checks and balances witnessed in the other countries were completely absent in Uruguay.
+There was particularly strong opposition to close the legislature or the Court of Justice, which many participants consistently identified as fundamental pillars of democratic regimes.

+Yet perceptions of institutional strength alone do not determine the intensity of mano dura support.
+Comparisons between Chile and Uruguay indicate that institutions may not be sufficient to safeguard democracy.
 Like Uruguay, Chile also upholds strong institutions and Carabineros maintain high levels of legitimacy among the citizenry.
-Yet overall, there was more support for mano dura initiatives that violate democratic principles in the Chilean focus groups than in their Uruguayan counterparts, despite Chile’s lower levels of crime.Chileans foreign actors convenient scapegoats
+Yet overall, there was more support for mano dura initiatives that violate democratic principles in the Chilean focus groups than in their Uruguayan counterparts, despite Chile’s lower levels of crime.
+This divergence is explained not by institutional quality alone but by how participants reasoned about the source of insecurity.
+While Chileans spontaneously embraced foreign actors as convenient scapegoats, helping to justify radical measures, Uruguayan participants largely rejected blaming immigrants, dismissing such attempts as “xenophobic” and pointing instead to homegrown criminals.
+The presence or absence of well-defined scapegoats, in other words, can help explain why countries with relatively similar institutional strength produce different levels of support for mano dura.

 Policing responses: Mano dura

 In discussing different initiatives to combat crime across the four countries, the mano dura narrative, largely shaped by perceptions of insecurity, fear of crime, and trust in institutions, dominated the discussions across all focus groups.
 There was an overwhelming consensus in favor of punitive measures, with participants typically downplaying or ignoring public security approaches that emphasize prevention or rehabilitation.
-Only in limited occasions—especially in Uruguay—some participants note the need to adopt preventative policies.
+Only in limited occasions—especially in Uruguay—did some participants note the need to adopt preventative policies.
 This punitive consensus, however, was largely confined to the formal dimension of mano dura, such as penalties and other legal initiatives.
 In all four countries, existing penalties were widely viewed as lenient and overly flexible, often seen as favoring criminals rather than protecting citizens.

 In this context, specific tough-on-crime initiatives like increasing penalties, or even the adoption of more radical measures like life sentences, gained traction among participants across all four countries.
 In Uruguay and Costa Rica, support converged around a version of mano dura that participants viewed as law and order.
 They emphasized the need for tougher penalties to keep criminals behind bars.
 In Costa Rica, for example, participant 3 from focus group 6 observed: